ettechh/CoH-AI-Chatbot/README.md

 # CoH-AI-Chatbot
-An AI-powered chatbot and resource hub designed to help foster care and incarcerated youth access essential programs and support services.
-It integrates a secure database of resources such as education, housing, mental health support, legal aid, and scholarships, and provides conversation to users through a friendly, easy-to-use chat interface.
+CoH AI Chatbot is an AI-powered chatbot and resource hub designed to help foster care and incarcerated youth access essential programs and support services.
+It integrates a secure database of resources such as education, housing, mental health support, legal aid, and scholarships, and provides conversational guidance to users through a friendly, easy-to-use chat interface.

+### Features
+- AI chatbot that answers natural language queries using a database of vetted resources.
+- Category filters (Education, Housing, Mental Health, Legal Aid, etc.).
+- Admin dashboard for securely managing resources.
+- Secure authentication for users and admins.
+- Deployment-ready with HTTPS.

+### Tech Used
+- Backend: Flask API
+- Frontend: HTML/CSS (chat interface)
+- Database: MySQL
+- AI Integration: OpenAI API

+### Goal: Provide an accessible, safe, and user-friendly platform for youth to find the local resources they need and take steps toward support and empowerment.